yoonsuhchung/DataBase/README.md

 # DataBase

-This is a repository for programming assignments from SNU 'data communication' class.
+This is a repository for programming assignments from SNU 'database' class.